If you have YouTube TV, you’re going to wish that you knew about these features sooner!

 I made another video that explains the differences between pausing and canceling YouTube TV:

-If you have additional questions about YouTube TV’s settings and features that were not answered in this article, you can reach out to YouTube TV customer support here.
+If you have additional questions about YouTube TV’s settings and features that were not answered in this article, you can reach out to YouTube TV customer support.

-And for more coverage of YouTube TV and other streaming services, subscribe to my YouTube channel!
+Leave a comment below if you have any questions.
+For more coverage of YouTube TV and other live TV streaming services, subscribe to Michael Saves on YouTube!

 Do you need Wi-Fi to run youtube tv or can you use an apple lightning hdmi adapter where Wi-Fi is unavailable?